The method of Puiseux series and invariant algebraic curves: The method of Puiseux series

 where $l_0\in\mathbb{Z}$, $n_0\in\mathbb{N}$.
 In its turn a Puiseux series in a neighborhood of the point $x=\infty$ is given by

 where again $l_0\in\mathbb{Z}$, $n_0\in\mathbb{N}$.

 It is known \cite{Walker} that a Puiseux series of the form \eqref{Puiseux_null} that satisfy equation $F(x,y)=0$ with $F(x,y)\in\mathbb{C}[x,y]$ is convergent in a neighborhood of the point $x_0$ (the point $x_0$ is excluded from domain of convergence if $l_0<0$).
 Analogously, a Puiseux series of the form \eqref{Puiseux_inf} that satisfy equation $F(x,y)=0$ is convergent in a neighborhood of the point $x=\infty$ (the point $x=\infty$ is excluded from domain of convergence if $l_0>0$).
 If $n_0>1$ then the convergence of the corresponding series is understood in the sense that a certain branch of the $n_0$-th root is chosen and a cut forbidding going around the branch point is introduced.
-The set of all Puiseux series of the form \eqref{Puiseux_null} or \eqref{Puiseux_inf} forms a field, which we denote by $\mathbb{C}_{x_0}\{x\}$ or $\mathbb{C}_{\infty}\{x\}$ accordingly.